 Options for travel assistance

 If your condition prohibits the use of public transport, you may be eligible for the following supports.

 Taxi Subsidy Scheme

 For people with severe disabilities who are unable to use other forms of subsidised public transport, the Taxi Subsidy Scheme (TSS), under the National Disability Insurance Scheme (NDIS) may provide a co-contribution of up to $25 per trip for those eligible.
-The scheme was due to end on June 30, 2019, however, the Queensland Government has dedicated funding to ensure the scheme can be accessed by NDIS participants for a further year.
+The scheme was due to end on June 30, 2019, however, the Queensland and Commonwealth Governments have dedicated funding to ensure the scheme can be accessed by NDIS participants until 31 October 2021.

 For further information click here.